 Are you looking into a career as an electrician or an electrical technologist, but you aren’t sure if you can fit training into your already busy schedule?
-It is possible to take some courses online; however, some of your electrical program coursework may require more traditional classroom or lab settings.
-Find an electrical trade school near you offering part-online electrician or electrical technology programs.
+The good news is that it is possible to take some courses online!
+Keep in mind, however, that some of your electrical program coursework may require more traditional classroom or lab settings.

-You can find websites that seem to be advertising general online electrician courses, but the reality will actually be a combination of online classes, classroom coursework, and an apprenticeship.
+In most cases, online electrician programs will be a combination of online classes, classroom coursework, and an apprenticeship.
 Online classes are provided for most core subjects and can provide the flexibility needed to earn your electrical degree.
-Actual hands-on work will be done separately, either in the classroom, lab or during your apprenticeship.
+Actual hands-on work will be done separately, either in the classroom, lab, or during your apprenticeship.

-There's a shortage right now in certain sectors and the electrical field is growing faster than average, which means that this is a great time to take advantage of a well-paying career.
-So whether or not you're training on campus or online, the time you invest in training will be well worth it.
+The electrical field is also growing quickly.
+So whether or not you're training on campus or online, the time you invest in training can be well worth it.